-The Music Center is introducing works by 35 of the city’s creators in dance, music, visual culture and more for the third season of “For The Love Of L.A.,” which is available until Aug.
-17. This season highlights Asian American and Pacific Islander artists who are using their platforms to raise awareness of hate crimes and to counter misconceptions.
-As the program manager of programming and community engagement for The Music Center, UCLA alumnus Daniel Soto said the exhibit was created to connect the Los Angeles artistic community and their views of the present time with receptive audiences.
+The Music Center is introducing works by 35 of the city’s creators in dance, music, visual culture and more for the third season of “For the Love of L.A.,” which is available until Aug.
+17. This season highlights Asian American and Pacific Islander artists who are using their platforms to raise awareness about hate crimes and to counter misconceptions.
+As the program manager of programming and community engagement for The Music Center, UCLA alumnus Daniel Soto said the exhibit was created to connect the LA artistic community and their views of the present time with receptive audiences.

 “It’s been just such a great way to showcase the talent that we have in our own backyard,” Soto said.
 “I think the program itself can and will continue because it’s all about just showing how artists are responding to the current moment.”

 In her role as a curator, UCLA alumnus and the City of Glendale’s principal Arts & Culture administrator Jennifer Fukutomi-Jones said she reached out to artists who create art through a lens of social justice, particularly regarding AAPI awareness and recent hate crimes.
-She said AAPI hate crimes were affecting her more personally, as she had attended the Downtown Los Angeles Buddhist temple Higashi Honganji, which was attacked in February.
+She said AAPI hate crimes were affecting her more personally, as she had attended the downtown LA Buddhist temple Higashi Honganji, which was attacked in February.

 “I want to share what’s happening in the AAPI community and specifically artists who … channel their creativity and artistry … to share about their experiences as Asian Americans but also to shed light on what’s been happening within the community,” Fukutomi-Jones said.

-For her, these featured artists help compose the cultural soul of Los Angeles and deserve to be highlighted for their work through projects such as “For The Love Of L.A.”
-Fukutomi-Jones selected Audrey Chan, whose work, titled “An Illustrated Vocabulary of Tenderness,” was released on July 13.
+For her, these featured artists help compose the cultural soul of LA and deserve to be highlighted for their work through projects such as “For the Love of L.A.”
+Fukutomi-Jones selected Audrey Chan, whose work, titled “An Illustrated Vocabulary of Tenderness,” was released July 13.
 The collection is composed of flashcards, each with an image, a word in a chosen language, the English translation and the Anglicized pronunciation.